 Training consists of 24 months in pediatrics and 24 months in internal medicine and is completed over the first four years of the program.
 Our residents are seamlessly integrated with the Hopkins categorical programs.
 Residents switch departments every three months.
 The curriculum includes required inpatient rotations in general internal medicine and pediatrics with an emphasis on outpatient care and urban health experiences.
 Categorical Johns Hopkins residents are your colleagues on all inpatient rotations.
 In addition, our noon conference series emphasizes cost-effective care, quality improvement, patient safety, evidence-based practice, medical informatics, health care financing, ethics, end-of-life care, and practice management.
 Our residents receive essential training in cultural competency, including communication skills.

-To maximize leadership potential, we will encourage all of our residents to earn a master's degree during PGY5 and PGY6.
-During that time, they will practice as attending primary care physicians in a Baltimore inner-city practice where they are eligible for loan repayment of $25,000 to 50,000 per year.
-The physicians receive full tuition to support an advanced degree such as a MBA, MPH, masters of education, or masters of behavioral health.
+To maximize leadership potential, we can provide 4 of the 8 residents who graduate from the Urban Health (UH) Programs (Med-Peds and UH IM) with the opportunity to earn a Hopkins tuition-free master's degree during your PGY5 and PGY6.
+During this work-study program, graduates practice part-time as an attending primary care physician.
+Depending on the location of the practice, graduates may be eligible for loan repayment of $25,000 to $50,000 per year.
+The graduates recieve full tuition for an advanced degree such as an MBA, MPH, masters of education, or masters of behavioral health.
 For those who already have an advanced degree, we encourage them to engage in community projects or community-based research during PGY5 and PGY6.

 - Four residents per year for a total of 16 resident physicians

 - Residents are board-eligible in both Pediatrics and Internal Medicine after 4 years